keptn/lifecycle-toolkit/README.md

 keptn.sh/post-deployment-tasks: slack-notification,performance-test
 ```

+The value of these annotations are Keptn [CRDs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)
+called [KeptnTaskDefinition](#keptn-task-definition)s.
+These CRDs contains re-usable "functions" that can
-In this example, before the deployment starts, a check for open problems in your infrastructure are performed.
-If everything is fine, the deployment continues and afterward, a slack notification is sent with the result of the deployment and a pipeline to run performance tests is invoked.
+executed before and after the deployment.
+In this example, before the deployment starts, a check for open problems in your infrastructure
+is performed.
+If everything is fine, the deployment continues and afterward, a slack notification is sent with the result of
+the deployment and a pipeline to run performance tests is invoked.
+Otherwise, the deployment is kept in a pending state until
+the infrastructure is capable to accept deployments again.

-A more comprehensive example can be found in our [examples folder](./examples/podtatohead-deployment/) where we use [Podtato-Head](https://github.com/podtato-head/podtato-head) to run pre-deployment checks.
+A more comprehensive example can be found in our [examples folder](./examples/podtatohead-deployment/) where we
+use [Podtato-Head](https://github.com/podtato-head/podtato-head) to run some simple pre-deployment checks.

 To run the example, use the following commands: